Employee Ownership Trusts (EOT) Services

 • The company must either be a trading company or trading group.

-• The Trust owns more than 50% of the share capital at all times.
+• For capital gains tax relief, the Trust must acquire more than 50% of the share capital.

-• All employees must benefit from the scheme, although exclusions can apply.
+• All employees must benefit from the scheme, although specific exclusions can apply for recent joiners/leavers.

-• All employees must be treated equally, though there is the opportunity for some tiering by factors such as hours worked or earnings bandings to a limited extent.
+• All employees must be treated equally, though there is limited scope for tiering by factors such as hours worked or earnings bandings.

-Further considerations include the requirement for at least 12 full-time employees, not including option holders, family members, shareholders, or contractors, with a minimum one-year employment prior to completion.
+Further considerations include the requirement five employees, excluding option holders, family members, or shareholders holding more than 5%, each with a minimum one-year employment prior to completion for every two owners (holding more than 5%) .

 We believe that exiting the business via EOT will make the company more resilient, bring employees closer together, strengthen our shared ethos, and allow a group vision.
 Having just celebrated the 10th birthday of the company, the EOT marks the start of a new chapter and Jonny and I are very excited to see what the future has in store.
 We want to thank Eleanor, Simon and the team at Price Bailey in supporting us in this exciting development for the business.